 - If the student can comfortably do so, he or she should inform the person engaging in the harassment that the conduct is offensive and must stop. - If the student doesn't wish to communicate directly with the person or if such communication hasn't brought results, the student has the right to file a complaint with the Office of Student Affairs (OSA).
-This may be done in writing or verbally by contacting the Director.
+This may be done in writing or verbally by contacting the Dean of Student Affairs.